imarcaos/Curso-Desenvolvimento-Web/README.md

    - C346 - Creation of database tables
    - C347 - Definition of keys and relationships within the database
    - C348 - Inserting records into the database via SQL
+   - C349 - How to delete and import database